I never thought this could happen to me.

 I realized that a holistic mind ~ body ~ spirit approach is key to helping women get back control of their bladder and their life.

-I realized that guiding women as a health coach to create space for their transformation and empowering them with knowledge through empathetic support produces the greatest success in helping them to achieve their best possible healthy bladder and self.
+I realized that guiding women as a nurse health coach to create space for their transformation, and helping to empower themselves through empathetic and compassionate support, produces the greatest success in helping them to achieve their best possible healthy bladder and self.

 So here I am with my open heart, how may I help you?

 Let's get this conversation started now and end the stigma surrounding bladder control problems in women.